Updated 10/25/2023

 During the over 100+ years of Fed history, they have mandated the bank reserve ratio.
 Manipulation of the reserve requirement ratio has been one of their most powerful tools.
 That ratio was north of 20% through most of the first fifty years of the Fed (including the great depression).
 It had made its way down to 10% – that was before today.
 Until further clarification or notice, banks need not hold any reserve against their assets.
 This means that banks could theoretically continue making loans to infinity.

 This is a shift to what the Fed is calling an “ample reserves regime.”
 Another reason it didn’t get much attention is because it didn’t cause bank reserves to drop at all.
-Bank reserves actually doubled between the month before the announcement and the month afterwards!
+Bank reserves actually doubled between the month before the announcement and the month afterwards due to the emergency Fed actions to boost reserves during the start of the pandemic!

 The Fed argues that it is better to pay interest on required reserves because: